oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database-ocw.md

 - Please ignore the dates for the data.
 Screenshots are taken at various times and may differ between labs and within labs.

-## Task 1: Register your database with Oracle Data Safe using the wizard
+## Task 1: Register your database with Oracle Data Safe

 1. Return to the **Autonomous Database | Oracle Cloud Infrastructure** browser tab.
 You last left off on the **Autonomous Database details** page.

-    If you navigated away from this page: From the navigation menu, select **Oracle Database**, and then **Autonomous Transaction Processing**.
-Select your compartment (if needed), and then click the name of your database.

 2. From the navigation menu, select **Oracle Database**, and then **Data Safe - Database Security**.
 The **Overview** page is displayed.
 On this page, there are wizards to register the following types of databases.
 For an Autonomous Database on Shared Infrastructure with secure access from everywhere, you use the Autonomous Databases wizard.